jaymell/nodeCf/README.md

 REGION specifies the desired AWS Region.
-Currently defaults to 'us-east-1' PROFILE specifies an optional name for an AWS profile to assume when running the job STACK NAME corresponds to the name of your Cloudformation templates
+Currently defaults to 'us-east-1' PROFILE specifies an optional name for an AWS profile to assume when running the job STACK NAME corresponds to the name of your Cloudformation templates EXTRA VARS indicate extra variables for deployment; useful for any variables that are only known at runtime; in the form "KEY=VALUE" -- additional variables should be separated by spaces

 ### Template Files
 Cloudformation templates must be stored under ./templates in either json or yaml format.